Gambling and online casinos in Malawi

 - National Lottery Malawi has been a state lottery since 2018.

-Casinos in Malawi offer classic games - roulette, blackjack, baccarat and machines,
+Casinos in Malawi offer classic games - roulette, blackjack, baccarat and machines, and bookmakers are actively developing live betting and virtual matches.

 Online gambling